mkorpela/pabot/README.md

   pabot subprocesses.
 Depending on the intended use, this may be desirable as well as more efficient.
 Can be used, for example, to modify the list of tests to be performed.

+--no-rebot
+  If specified, the tests will execute as usual, but Rebot will not be called to merge the logs.
+This option is designed for scenarios where Rebot should be run later due to large log files, ensuring better memory and resource availability.
+  Subprocess results are stored in the pabot_results folder.

 --help
   Print usage instructions.

 --version
   Print version information.

 Example usages: